 - Private schools typically offer parents more involvement in their child's education than public schools

-- There are a variety of alternatives to choose from, such as girls' schools, boys' schools, boarding schools, Catholic schools, schools with gifted programs, and schools for troubled teens.
+- There are a variety of alternatives to choose from, such as girls' schools, boys' schools, boarding schools, Catholic schools, schools with gifted programs, special needs schools, and schools for troubled teens.
 Each of these offers a specific focus on your child's individual needs

 - Parents can choose an educational philosophy they believe in, such as Montessori, Waldorf, Christian, Muslim, etc.